OpenTimer/Parser-SPEF/README.md

   }
 }
 ```
 After the parse succeeds, you can retrieve the parsed data stored in the parser.
-To compile this example, store
+To compile this example, put
 the code in `example.cpp` and type the command:

 ```cpp